 Yes, we recommend replenishing the Acidulo microbes on an annual basis to optimize the strength of the microbes.

 - Can I put compostable products into the machine?

 Yes, if it is certified compostable products.
 For example, North American compostable products must display the BPI Certified logo.
 Please note that these products will take longer than 48 hours to compost.
-Compostable goods input should also be no more than 10% of daily capacity.
+Compostable goods input should also be no more than 15% of machine's daily capacity.